korlaxxalrok/pubg-player-compare/README.md

 # pubg-player-compare

-A simple script to compare some basic stats of players being tracked on [pubgtracker.com](https://pubgtracker.com).
+A simple script to compare some basic stats of players being tracked on [PUBG Tracker](https://pubgtracker.com).
 Also an experiment to get to know [jq](https://stedolan.github.io/jq/) a little bit better.

 #### Goal:
-* Select two users with stats on https://pubgtracker.com
+* Select two users with stats on [PUBG Tracker](https://pubgtracker.com).
-* Make (throttled) API calls to get their stats
+* Make (throttled) API calls to get their stats.
-* Compare and display the selected stats
+* Compare and display the selected stats.

 #### Reguirements:
 * A *nix system with a Bash-like shell.